jxxcarlson/elm-compiler/README.md

      ```
      ...

-     --raw-ast
+     --ast-raw
         Print the raw AST of the Elm file.

-    --rag-json
+    --ast-json
         Print the raw AST of the Elm file in a JSON format suitable for RAG
         applications.

-    --rag-json-pretty
+    --ast-json-pretty
-        Print the raw AST of the Elm file in a pretty-printed JSON format.
+        Print the raw AST of the Elm file in a pretty-printed JSON format suitable for RAG applications.
      ```

   Try these options.
-For example, in `test-files/project1`, do `elmx make --rag-json-pretty src/Main.elm`
+For example, in `test-files/project1`, do `elmx make --ast-json-pretty src/Main.elm`

-**NOTE.** _The `rag-json` and `rag-json-pretty` options are intended to produce output for RAG servers.
+**NOTE.** _The `ast-json` and `ast-json-pretty` options are intended to produce output for RAG servers.
-However, at the moment, they are just JSON versions of what you get with --raw-ast._
+However, at the moment, they are just JSON versions of what you get with --ast-raw._

 **Further Note.** _Here is what ChatGPT tells me is a typical RAG chunk:_
 ```